DanVUT/BitcoinModification/README.md

 ![Bloky](/screenshoty/blockchain_eng.png)
 ### Use of Bitcoins

-For now there is no use for these Bitcoins from modification perspective.
-There is no shop or anything similar.
-But this modification adds Bitcoin ecosystem to the game so players can use it as currency between themselves.
+For now modification does not implement any way how to spend Bitcoins - there is no shop or anything similar.
+But this modification adds Bitcoin ecosystem so players can use it as currency between themselves.